 Eye screening is a way of spotting eye problems before you notice any changes to your sight.

 Everyone who’s over 12 years old and living with diabetes is entitled to an NHS diabetes eye screening at least once every two years.
+At first, the screening should be every year, then this can change depending on your results.
 It’s one of your diabetes health checks.

 Diabetic retinopathy can become quite advanced before it starts affecting your sight, so that's why it's important to go to your regular eye screening appointments.
 That way, you can get the right treatment in time.

 We’ve also got more information about what happens during an eye screening, so you can feel prepared going to your appointment.

 These won’t be the same for everyone, but here are some of the early signs of retinopathy:

 - seeing floaters – these look like whispy clouds, floating in and out of your vision